Mehdionmars/portfolio-web/README.md

 ## 🌐 Deployment

-The project is configured for easy deployment on Vercel:
+The project is deployed on Vercel at: [https://portfolio-web-akshat.vercel.app](https://portfolio-web-akshat.vercel.app)

+For your own deployment:

 1. Push your code to a Git repository
 2. Connect your repository to Vercel